 ►September 2019 Update to Lichens of the Southern Lake Michigan Region

-An updated working draft of our region's lichen flora is available at the following link: Lichens of the Southern Lake Michigan Region (February 2019).
-The flora of the Southern Lake Michigan Region presents 441 species of lichenized fungi at present time.
+An updated working draft of our region's lichen flora is available at the following link: Lichens of the Southern Lake Michigan Region (September 2019).

 Xanthomendoza ulophyllodes and Candellaria concolor